The Hodge numbers of O'Grady 10 via Ng\^o strings: Introduction

-The purpose of this paper is to compute the Betti and Hodge numbers of the remaining known deformation class $OG10$.
-Previously, the only known invariants of this deformation class were the second Betti number $b_2=24$ \cite{ra08}, and the Euler number $e=176,904$ \cite{Mozgovoy, HLS}.
-The new main geometric ingredient is the use of the Ng\^o Support Theorem, which is applied here to special members of the deformation class $OG10$, ones that admit special Lagrangian fibrations.
+The Betti and Hodge numbers of irreducible holomorphic symplectic manifolds of K3$^{[n]}$- type and of generalized Kummer type are known thanks to G\"ottsche's Formula \cite{Gottsche, Gottsche Sorgel} (see also \ci{dec mig douady, dec mig chow}).
+The Betti and Hodge numbers of the deformation class $OG6$ were calculated in \cite{MRS}.
+The purpose of this paper is to compute the Betti and Hodge numbers of the remaining known deformation class, namely $OG10$.
+Previously, the only known invariants of this class manifolds were the second Betti number $b_2=24$ \cite{ra08} and the Euler number $e=176,904$ \cite{Mozgovoy, HLS}.
+Our first main result is the following theorem:

-\begin{thmA}\la{bno10} The odd Betti numbers of the ten dimensional complex projective manifolds in the deformation type $OG10$ are zero, and the even ones are:
+\begin{thmA}\la{bno10} The odd Betti numbers of the ten-dimensional irreducible symplectic manifolds of $OG10$-type are zero and the even ones are:

-The relevant part of the Hodge diamond listing the Hodge numbers is as follows:
+The relevant part of the Hodge diamond is as follows:

 \end{thmA}